-Leaching Catch Basins
+This practice is not a MassDEP recognized ESSD / LID technique.
+ESSD and LID techniques must be used unless demonstrated to be impracticable based on a written alternatives analysis.
+Other SCMs shall only be used to the meet those portions of Standard 3 (i.e., Required Recharge Volume) and Standard 4 (i.e., TSS / TP removal) that cannot be fully met by ESSD and LID techniques.
+See Section 4.2 of the Stormwater Handbook for a list of MassDEP recognized ESSD / LID techniques.
+Most recognized ESSD / LID techniques also have an associated ESSD Credit (see Table A-1) of this Appendix.

 Planning Considerations

-Use leaching catch basins as off-line devices in areas with highly permeable soils.
-Provide for the safe overflow from these devices in severe storm events, or in the event of clogging of the soils surrounding the device.
-Because leaching catch basins discharge runoff to groundwater, do not use them in areas of higher potential pollutant loadings (such as gas stations) without adequate pretreatment such as an oil grit separator.
+Leaching catch basins must be installed as off-line devices only.
+They shall only be utilized in areas with highly permeable soils.
+Provide for the safe overflow onto streets, potentially tied into the MS4, from these devices in severe storm events.
+Because leaching catch basins discharge runoff to groundwater, do not use them in areas of higher potential pollutant loadings (such as gas stations) without adequate pretreatment, such as an oil/grit separator.

+Setback Requirements